-A large part of grammat for the native speaker is learning the names for elements of the language-nouns, veros, prepositions, and the like-and learting how they work together in prepositional phrases, sentences, clauses, paragraphs, and so on.
-This aspect of grammat can be compared to an anatomy class in which you learn how your muscles work.
-You've been using your muscles successfully since you were born.
+A large part of grammar for the native speaker is learning the names for elements of the language nouns, verbs, prepositions, and the like-and learning how they work together in prepositional phrases, sentences, clauses, paragraphs, and so on.
+This aspect of grammar can be compared to an anatomy class in which you learn how your muscles work.
+You've been using your muscles successfully since you were horn.
 Now you are learning what you and your muscles actually do.